your county

 Stokes rate, higher

 It plays out statewide.
 Wealthier counties end up with far more to spend, even though rural counties tax themselves harder.
-You can see it in what schools manage to add to teacher pay:
+Wake and Greene run the same pattern:

 $9,828